growilabs/growi-org/docs/en/README.md

     text: GROWI.cloud is open software developed by WESEEK, Inc. <br class="d-none d-md-block" /> And released under MIT license.
   community:
     title: Community-support
-    text: We are accepting questions, request and report of bug on our GItHub or Slack.
+    text: We are accepting questions, request and bug reports on our GitHub or Slack.
   features:
     title: Functions and Features
     text: Features-rich Support smooth information sharing within the company and team Share some of useful Features in GROWI. <br /> The Features Details can get from <a href="https://docs.growi.org/ja/guide/">GROWI Docs/Features</a> introduction.